Machine Learning based Extraction of Boundary Conditions from Doppler Echo Images for Patient Specific Coarctation of the Aorta: Computational Fluid Dynamics Study: Methods: ML-CFD Pipeline Development

-Table \ref{BCs} shows the set of BCs specified at the patient geometry inlet and outlets for each ML model and the not adjusted case.
-The outlets consisted of the arch branches (innominate artery; left common carotid artery, LCCA; left subclavian artery, LSA) and descending aorta, abbreviated AoB and DAo respectively.
-Note the outlets may also be refered to outlet 1-4 in the order that they were given.
-Whilst the inlet comprising of the ascending aorta.
-4 sets of BCs where used with the inlet BC having been kept constant and the outlet BCs varied, as these BCs had greater impact on flow within the coarctation region according to \cite{madhavan2018effect}.
-BC 1, with zero pressure at all outlets has been shown to result in the least accurate flow solution when compared to other types of outlet BCs \cite{pirola2017choice}.
-Thus, BC 1 was primarily included as a benchmark case to provide the baseline performance of the ML-CFD pipeline for each ML model and the not adjusted case.
+Table \ref{BCs} shows the set of BCs specified at the patient geometry inlet and outlets for each ML model and the not-adjusted case.
+The outlets consisted of the arch branches (AoB) (innominate artery (outlet 1); left common carotid artery, (LCCA, outlet 2); left subclavian artery, (LSA, outlet 3)) and descending aorta (DAo, outlet 4).
+The inlet was defined at the ascending aorta.
+Four different boundary condition combinations were explored.
+For these combinations, the inlet BC was kept constant while the outlet BCs varied, as these BCs had greater impact on flow within the coarctation \cite{madhavan2018effect}.
+BC 1, which specified zero pressure at all outlets was shown to result in the least accurate flow solution when compared to other types of outlet BCs \cite{pirola2017choice}.
+Thus, BC 1 was primarily included as a benchmark case to provide the baseline performance of the ML-CFD pipeline.
 The zero pressure BC with target mass flow adds a specified mass flow rate as a constraint that must be met when calculating pressure at the outlet.
 This provided an alternate way for pressure to be prescribed at the outlet, as mass flow rate can be seen as an alternate form of prescribing velocity at the outlets.
 As can be seen in BC 3 and BC 4.

-Given that Madhavan et al showed that the effects of the inlet boundary condition are only significant up to two inlet diameters distal to the inlet patch \cite{madhavan2018effect}, a plug flow velocity profile was assumed for the inlet.
-Therefore, since the main region of interest, the coarctation, is located further away this assumption was deemed adequate.
-However, the choice of outlet BCs is crucial as they affect a wider range, of up to 5 diameters distal to the outlet \cite{madhavan2018effect}.
-Due to the constraint of limited data imposed by the use of Doppler TTE, methods such as the 3 Element Windkessel model (3-EWM) could not be applied.
+Given that Madhavan et al showed that the effects of the inlet boundary condition are only significant up to 2 inlet diameters distal to the inlet patch \cite{madhavan2018effect}, a plug flow velocity profile was assumed for the inlet.
+The inlet is sufficiently far from the coarctation, which is the main region of interest.
+The effect of outlet BCs is registered up to 5 diameters distal to the outlet \cite{madhavan2018effect}, hence greater care was taken with their definition.
+Due to limited data availability imposed by using Doppler TTE, methods such as the 3 Element Windkessel model (3-EWM) could not be applied.
 Instead, simpler outlet BCs namely zero pressure and mass flow rate, were used.
-The ML model derived BCs were compared with the not adjusted BCs, which were the BCs obtained from Doppler TTE in \cite{swanson2020patient}.
+The ML model derived BCs were compared with the not-adjusted BCs, which were the BCs obtained from Doppler TTE in \cite{swanson2020patient}.
 Differences in the BCs used in the study were largely due to the magnitudes of the values used.